Zoe-Cookie/running-horse/README.md

 # FinalProject
 assembly language and system course final project
+the idea of the game is from Google Dinosaur